ncskier/myapp/README.md

 ## Build and run Nodejs app on Kubernetes using a cloud native Tekton Pipeline

 Follow the instructions in the [tekton/](tekton/README.md) directory.

+### OpenShift

+If you are using an OpenShift environment, then follow the instructions in the [openshift/tekton/](openshift/tekton/README.md) directory.